-William Sterling is a litigation attorney in Holland & Knight's Boston office and a member of the firm's Intellectual Property Group.
+William Sterling is a litigation attorney in Holland & Knight's San Francisco office and a member of the firm's Intellectual Property Group.
 Mr. Sterling focuses his practice on intellectual property litigation, representing clients in patent, copyright and trade secret matters, as well as related contractual matters and state law claims.
 He has counseled clients in a variety of industries, including telecommunications, network management software, wireless communications technology, industrial logistics, video game software, and children's toys and games.
 Mr. Sterling is well-versed in intellectual property litigation, with particular experience in motion practice, fact and expert discovery, claim construction proceedings, summary judgment briefing and inter partes review proceedings.

 Mr. Sterling has also made public service and charitable work a focus of his practice.
 In addition to working yearly with the Boston Public Law Association to evaluate and highlight the extraordinary contributions of local inventors, Mr. Sterling has engaged in pro bono representation on matters ranging from defending access to public housing, to working with diversity-oriented start-up companies in implementing policies to protect their intellectual property and assets.

 At Boston University School of Law, Mr. Sterling served as editor-in-chief of the Journal of Science & Technology Law, where he researched issues related to the transmission and performance of broadcast television content under the Copyright Act.